mikeshulman/narya/README.md

 The first is literally true: given `R : Id Type A B` and `a:A`, `b:B` we have `R a b : Type`.
 We refer to this as *instantiating* the higher-dimensional type `R`.
 In fact, `Id A x y` itself is an instantiation, as we have `Id A : Id Type A A`, which moreover is really just a notational variant of `refl A`.

+However, unlike a true function `A → B → Type`, an element of `Id Type A B` cannot be "partially applied": you cannot write `Id A a`.
+But of course, you can η-expand it and write `x ↦ Id A a x`.
+(If there is demand, we might implement an automatic η-expansion of the former to the latter.)

 For the second there is another wrinkle: we can define elements of `Id Type A B` by abstracting, but the body of the abstraction must be a *newly declared canonical type* rather than a pre-existing one.
 This also seems to be essential to deal with symmetries (see below) in the normalization and typechecking algorithm.
 Moreover, the current implementation allows this body to be a *record type* or *codatatype*, but not a *datatype*, and it does not permit other case tree operations in between such as pattern-matching.

 For record types, there is a syntax that reflects this restriction: instead of the expected `x y ↦ sig (⋯)` we write `sig x y ↦ (⋯)`, explicitly binding all the boundary variables as part of the record type syntax.
 For example, here is the universal 1-dimensional record type, traditionally called "Gel":